teto/pymptcpanalyzer/README.md

 (https://wiki.wireshark.org/SampleCaptures#MPTCP) or in this repository, in the _examples_ folder).

 Run  `$ mptcpanalyzer --load examples/iperf-mptcp-0-0.pcap`.
-The script will try to generate a csv file, it can take a few minutes depending on your computer.
+The script will try to generate a csv file, it can take a few minutes depending on the computer/pcap until the promt shows up.
-Then you have a command line: you can type `?` to list available commands.
+Type `?` to list available commands (and their aliases).
 You have for instance:
 - `lc` (list connections)
 - `ls` (list subflows)
 - `plot`